tarvinarora/TextbookRentalApp/README.md

 - As a user, I want to be able to return to main menu.
 - As a user, I want to be able to view if the rental is available or not available.
 - As a user, I want to be able to rent a textbook.
+- As a user, I want to be able to view my Wishlist.
+- As a user I want to be able to see my wishlist in my next session(provided I saved and loaded the state correctly)
 - As a user, I want to choose through a catalogue of subjects to find my subject related textbooks.

+#Instructions For Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by:
+1: Clicking on "Rent a Book"
+2: Entering your name
+3: Clicking on the desired subject (please make a listing if no books are found)
+4: Clicking on AddToWishlist
+5: Confirming the title
+6: Click on "Add Textbook to Wishlist".
+Thereby adding multiple Textbooks to a Buyer(via their wishlists).

+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by:
+1. Click on "Search a Book"
+2. Enter the Title
+3. Enter a Subject
+4. Click on "Search"
+Thereby allowing the user to filter through Textbooks to return a desired book.

+Other required action examples include: Rent a Book, Viewing the Wishlist.

+- You can locate my visual component by:
+Successfully renting a book!
+1. Clicking on "Rent a Book"
+2: Entering your name
+3: Clicking on the desired subject (please make a listing if no books are found)
+4. "Rent"
+5. Entering the title to confirm
+6. Click on Confirm Rental
+"
+- You can save the state of my application by clicking "Yes" after clicking "Exit" or attempting to close the application.

+- You can reload the state of my application by clicking "Yes" before the application attempts to open.